 Marketing on Social Media Platforms & Measuring Success

-Social media has become a major part of any company’s marketing strategy.
-Social media makes it easy to reach customers and build relationships with them, which can provide many benefits for your business.
-However, social media even managed by a remote assistant also presents challenges that traditional marketing channels don’t have—namely, how do you know whether your efforts are paying off?
-This article will show you how to measure the success of your social media campaigns so you can improve your results, going forward.
+Social media has become a significant part of any company’s marketing strategy.
+Social media makes reaching customers and building relationships easy, providing many benefits for your business.
+However, even social media managed by a remote assistant presents challenges that traditional marketing channels don’t have—namely, how do you know your efforts are paying off?
+This article will show you how to measure the success of your social media campaigns so you can improve your results in the future.

 Define measurable goals

-Before you start, it’s important to define measurable goals for your campaign.
+Before you start, defining measurable goals for your campaign is essential.
 These will help you track the success or otherwise of your campaign.
-When setting measurable goals, consider:
+When setting quantifiable goals, consider the following:

 • How many goals are there?

 • And how long will it take to achieve each goal?
-Will, there be a deadline or time frame in which something has to happen (e.g., increased sales by 20%)?
+Will there be a deadline or time frame for something to happen (e.g., increased sales by 20%)?

 • What action do you want people to take (e.g., signing up for an email list)?
 Is this goal attainable within a reasonable amount of time, given how much effort is needed on their part and yours?